Nov 29, 2016

 By sending your customers personalized emails, you’ll be able to demonstrate your brand’s investment in their unique needs and interests.
 If they’ve abandoned their shopping cart, you can send a friendly reminder and ask them if they need any help completing their transaction.
 If they’ve been spending time on some particular product pages, you can follow up with more product information and benefits.
 Maybe it’s been a year since they first subscribed to your newsletter, and you want to send them a note celebrating this anniversary.

 With the power of trigger emails and marketing automation, you can take a proactive approach to solidifying your customer relationships, without having to spend an onerous amount of time or effort.
 You can tailor communications that are suited to every stage of the customer journey, and, due to your instant visibility in their inboxes, the chances of receiving a response are greatly enhanced.
 Use your personalized marketing emails to provide valuable, informative, authentic content, and show you care, and you will reap the benefits.

-Social media is, increasingly, the preferred channel for communicating and connecting, and now according to J.D.
-Power, 67% of consumers have used a company’s social media channel for customer service.
+Social media is, increasingly, the preferred channel for communicating and connecting.
 The instant updates and responses that social media facilitates has also placed a pressure on brands to reply just as quickly.
 In fact, 32% of social customers expect a response to a complaint within 30 minutes, and 42% expect a response within 60 minutes.